clojurebridge-nyc/syllabus-nyc-2017/slides/advanced/Functions.md

 `(reduce + '(1 2 3))` &rArr; `6`

-Note: this is more idiosyncratic to Clojure, more on this later!
+Note: this is idiomatic Clojure, more on this later!